YawLighthouse/UMG-Slate-Compendium/README.md

 - RenderTransform: A Widgets render transform changed.
 - Visibility: Changing visibility (this implies layout).
 - AttributeRegistration: Attributes got bound or unbound (it's used by the SlateAttributeMetaData).
-- Prepass: Re-cache desired size of all of this widget's children recursively (this implies layout).
+- Prepass: Re-cache desired size of all of this widgets children recursively (this implies layout).
 - PaintAndVolatility: Use Paint invalidation if you're changing a normal property involving painting or sizing.
 Additionally if the property that was changed affects Volatility in anyway, it's important that you invalidate volatility so that it can be recalculated and cached.
 - LayoutAndVolatility: Use Layout invalidation if you're changing a normal property involving painting or sizing.
 Additionally if the property that was changed affects Volatility in anyway, it's important